arnisbartusevicius/FiveM-ES-Lights-Fixer/README.md

 - Install The **FiveM ES Lights Fixer .exe** [Here](https://github.com/arnisbartusevicius/FiveM-ES-Lights-Fixer/releases/)

-- Run The .exe And **Select The Directory Containing The Broken Vehicles**
+- Run The .exe And **Select The Directory Containing Your Vehicles**
 ## Feedback

 If you have any feedback, please reach out to me at arnisbartusevicius@proton.me